 The Canadian job market is very competitive, so be prepared and understand each of the steps needed to gain employment.
 As well, finding a job in Canada may be very different than in your home country.

-There are many ways through which you can search for jobs in the sector.
+There are many ways to search for jobs in this sector.

 - Broaden your search and include alternative careers.

 - Seek out a mentor in the medical field – for example, a retired physician – who would give you valuable insight and advice and probably introduce you to their professional network.

 - Join healthcare related job-finding or networking clubs through immigrant-serving agencies.

 - Attend medical or healthcare related job fairs and regularly check the employment sections of your local newspapers.

 Most settlement agencies and other immigrant-serving organizations offer help with:

 - updating your resume